 The bronze linseed usually has a slightly nuttier, characteristically linseedy flavour and is great in porridge or muesli; the gold is usually a little more delicately flavoured and with it’s lighter colour it is more versatile for adding into soup, fruit and drinks.
 The gold is good to use if you need to disguise it to get children or other fussy eaters to consume it.

-Flax without omega-3?
+Flaxseed without omega-3?

 Some of the mythology about one colour of linseed being better for you than others came about because some varieties, including one called Linola were bred to be low ALA and have virtually no omega-3.
 These low omega-3 varieties come in both gold and brown and can’t be identified by colour.
-Some linseed grown in other countries is of the omega-3 type but sold as ordinary linseed or flax.
+Some linseed grown in other countries is of the omega-3 type but sold as ordinary linseed or flaxseed.
 The only way to be sure you have proper linseed (flax) is to buy from reliable producers.
 When linseed is grown it is like any other crop, one grows known varieties to ensure nutritional and culinary properties.

 Watch out for GMO Triffids!